Roaahemsi/QACart_postman/README.md

 Tests are executed automatically using Jenkins
 Newman reports are generated after each run
 Results reflect automated API testing within a CI workflow

+#
+A summary screenshot of Newman execution results is included for demonstration purposes.